-John Duffin, Managing Director Keylite Roof Windows and BMBI’s Expert for Roof Windows, comments: “July sales were well ahead of the previous year, but a weaker August and September left roof window sales much the same at the end of Q3 as they were at the end of Q2 – in high single figures up on 2018.
+John Duffin, Director Keylite Roof Windows and BMBI’s Expert for Roof Windows, comments: “July sales were well ahead of the previous year, but a weaker August and September left roof window sales much the same at the end of Q3 as they were at the end of Q2 – in high single figures up on 2018.

 “In quarter two, regional abnormalities saw growth in the Irish market offsetting the UK.
 Quarter three has now seen these variations ironed out and growth is more consistent across all regions.

 “New build has been steady throughout the quarter and indications from our national and regional housebuilding customers are that this will continue until the end of the year.
 Forecasts for 2020 volumes range from flat to +5%.
 However, RMI (the housing repair, maintenance and improvement sector) which accounts for the bulk of sales will deliver any growth that’s forecast.